 We saw evidence that the dentists justified, graded and reported on the X-rays they took.
-The practice carried out X-ray audits every six months following current guidance and legislation.
+The practice had recently moved to processing and recording dental X-rays digitally and there were plans to audit the quality of X-ray images every six months following current guidance and legislation.